alexandrak018/PandiBot/README.md

 NVIDIA GeForce RTX 2080 SUPER (8GB) and 32GB of installed RAM

 To note:
--if ran with lower specs, the chatbot might take long to provide an answer and it might general abnormal outpus.
+-if ran with lower specs, the chatbot might take longer to provide an answer and it might generate abnormal outpus.